 Mastery of Maths, which will build gradually as a child goes through school, is a tool for life, and immeasurably more valuable than the short term ability to answer questions in tests or exams.

-Another is the approach itself which will reduce the amount of mathematical topics handled in a year.
-We will now take longer over each mathematical topic (shape, measure, addition etc.) so that early understanding is cemented deeply within each child.
+We will take longer over each mathematical topic (shape, measure, addition etc.) so that early understanding is cemented deeply within each child.

 Some Key features of this approach